ninezerozeronine/chip-computer/docs/language/assembly.rst

 ^^^^^^^^^^^^^^^^^^^^^

-The ``JUMP_IF_NOT_ZERO_FLAG`` operation will set the program counter to the value of a given constant if the last operation that the ALU flags were stored for resulted in a non zero answer.
+The ``JUMP_IF_NOT_ZERO_FLAG`` operation will set the program counter to the given constant if the last operation that the ALU flags were stored for resulted in a non zero answer.

 The possible usages are: